Jeroen van Merriënboer

 Iwan Wopereis is a senior lecturer at the Expertise Centre for Education and Professional development (ECOP) of the Open Universiteit.
 At ECOP he teaches courses on instructional design and synchronous online education (i.e., the virtual classroom).
 Iwan has given various workshops on the 4C/ID-model in secondary vocational education (MBO) and higher education (HBO/WO).
 In addition to teaching, he researches subjects related to instructional design, information literacy, and creativity.

-Jimmy Frerejean is a researcher at the School of Health Professions Education at Maastricht University.
-During his PhD, he researched instructional design approaches for teaching information literacy skills using the 4C/ID model at the Open University of the Netherlands.
-At Maastricht University, Jimmy works extensively with the 4C/ID model in several projects, such as developing a teacher training program for differentiation skills (i.e., the MATCH project), developing a toolbox with educational materials for palliative care (i.e., the Pasemeco project), and developing a continuous professional development program for facilitators in simulation-based education.
+Jimmy Frerejean is assistant professor at the Deptartment of Educational Development and Research and is a member of the Taskforce Instructional Design & E-Learning at Maastricht University.
+Jimmy has experience applying the 4C/ID model in various projects and contexts, such as teaching information literacy skills, developing a teacher training program (i.e., the MATCH project), developing educational materials for palliative care (i.e., the Pasemeco project), and developing a continuous professional development program for facilitators in simulation-based education.

 Marco Marcellis is a computer science lecturer at the Amsterdam University of Applied Sciences.
 He is responsible for the minor Mobile Development.
 The course mobile application development, which is part of the minor, has been developed with the 4C/ID model and can be found here: http://www.android-development.app/.
 Currently, he is working on a PhD research project at the School of Health Professions Education at Maastricht University and investigating how to design blended learning programs with the 4C/ID model.